kingsdigitallab/reusable-components/docs/howto/github-issues.rst

 1. Scope
 --------

-Tickets created in Github should be for mostly minor, low-level implementation-specific of pre-agreed components of the research software.
+Tickets created in Github should be for minor, low-level implementation-specific of pre-agreed components of the research software.
 Anything higher-level, more major or about other components should instead be raised and discussed via the normal route with an Analyst.

 Let us know if you are unsure whether an issue falls within the current agreed scope.